Table of Contents

 • Kammprofile Gaskets: Featuring a solid metal core with serrated concentric grooves on both sides, covered with a soft material layer, Kammprofile gaskets offer high compressibility and resistance to flange rotation.

-Gaskets Types by Configuration and Applications
+Types of Rubber Gaskets by Configuration and Applications

 Gaskets come in various configurations to accommodate different flange designs and sealing requirements.
 There are three common types of gaskets categorized by their configuration: full-face gaskets, IBC (Inner Bolt Circle) gaskets, and segmented gaskets.